HamidTohidypour/CIFAR10Classification/README.md

 # CIFAR10Classification

-This is a simple program classification of CIFAR10
+This is a simple program for classification of CIFAR10

 # Install Anaconda